 Reducing CO2 emissions from employee travel

 Around 99.9% of company vehicles that we lease in Japan are defined by the Ministry of Land, Infrastructure and Transport as low-emission models.
-Our fleet also includes 287 hybrid vehicles, an increase from 256 in FY2014/15 All newly introduced vehicles in FY2015/16, were low-emission models.
+Our fleet also includes 296 hybrid vehicles, an increase from 287 in FY2015/16.
+All newly introduced vehicles in FY2016/17, were low-emission models.
 We will deploy more such vehicles as existing leases expire.
 Moreover, we have set targets to reduce the CO2 emissions per mileage driven of leased vehicles of Nomura Securities from the previous year.

 In order to promote eco-friendly driving habits, we provide information through our intranet and implemented a system to monitor the driving practices of drivers.
 We have also adopted a car sharing system as part of our commitment to effectively utilize company-owned vehicles.

 To further reduce our environmental impact, we use videoconferencing, effectively utilize IT equipment, and cut vehicle use and employee travel.
 All our offices in Japan had installed videoconferencing systems by March 2006.

 Our German office has also been using a program by Deutsche Bahn, Germany's national railway operator, to run 100% of its trains on renewable energy.
 As a result, business travel using Deutsche Bahn has been CO2 free since 2011.

 Participating in BE FREE Tokyo Bicycle Sharing Project

 As a leading partner in this project, Nomura Group is promoting bicycle sharing with the aims of contributing to the health of users, revitalizing the area, and enhancing the central Tokyo environment.
 We continue to tackle various economic, social, and environmental issues as part of our effort to support sustainable communities.